equinix-labs/not_ipmi_to_metal/README.md

 `not_ipmi_to_metal` is a fake IPMI server / ednpoint that takes the hard work and logic from [shapeblue/ipmisim](https://github.com/shapeblue/ipmisim) and wraps+extends it in a way as to function as a "inbound IPMI request to Metal API / SSH / openipmi / other" proxy.

+To be explicit, the code quality of this repo should be considered *terrible*.
+This repo is purely for exploratory and collaborative purposes.

 [Quick Deployment Guide](https://github.com/dlotterman/not_ipmi_to_metal/blob/main/snippets/deployment.md)

 [Development Intent](https://github.com/dlotterman/not_ipmi_to_metal/blob/main/snippets/development.md)